 Anyone can become a member of Alliant by making a $10 donation to Foster Care to Success.

-4. Edward Jones World MasterCard – 0% APR for 12 months, NO FEE
+4. Edward Jones World MasterCard – 0% Intro APR for 12 months on Balance Transfers, NO FEE

-5. First Tech Choice Rewards – 0% APR for 12 months, NO FEE
+5. First Tech Choice Rewards – 0% Balance Transfer Intro APR for 12 months, NO FEE

 Anyone can join First Tech Federal Credit Union by becoming a member of the Financial Fitness Association for $8, or the Computer History Museum for $15.
 You can apply for the card without joining first.
 This introductory 0% for 12 months on balance transfers with no fee deal is for the First Tech Choice Rewards World MasterCard, and you also get 10,000 points after you spend $2,000 on the card in your first 3 months.
 The points don’t expire as long as you have the card, and 6,000 points is enough for $50 cash back, while 11,000 points is enough for $100 cash back, which can help you pay down your card.

-6. La Capitol Federal Credit Union – 0% APR for 12 months, NO FEE
+6. La Capitol Federal Credit Union – 0% Intro APR on Balance Transfers for 12 months, NO FEE

-8. Purdue Federal Credit Union – 0% APR for 12 months, NO FEE
+7. Purdue Federal Credit Union – 0% Intro APR for 12 months, NO FEE

 This deal is only for their Visa Signature card – other cards have a higher intro rate.
 The Purdue Federal Credit Union doesn’t have open membership, but one way to be eligible for credit union membership is to join the Purdue University Alumni Association as a Friend of the University.

 Anyone can join the association, but it costs $50.
-The minimum credit line on the Visa Signature card offering 0% is $5,000, so if approved the $50 would be like a transfer fee of 1% or less.
 The good news is you can apply and get a decision before you become a member of the Alumni Association.

 If you live in AZ, CA, DC, MA, MD, ME, NH, NV, or VA you can join Logix Credit Union and apply for this deal.
 Some applicants have reported credit lines of $15,000 or more for balance transfers, so if you have excellent credit, good income, but a large amount to pay off (like a home equity line), this could be a good option.

-11. Kinecta MyPower MasterCard – 0% APR for 6 months, NO FEE
+9. Premier America Credit Union – 0% Intro APR for 6 months, NO FEE

 Anyone can join Money One Federal by making a $20 donation to Gifts of Easter Seals.
 And you can apply without being a member.
 You’ll see a drop down option during the application process that lets you select Gifts of Easter Seals as the way you plan to become a member of the credit union.
 Credit lines for the Platinum card are as high as $25,000.

-You’ll have a choice to apply for the Andigo Visa Platinum or Platinum Rewards.
+You’ll have a choice to apply for the Andigo Visa Platinum or Visa Platinum Rewards.
 The Platinum Cash Back card doesn’t have this deal.
-The Platinum without rewards has a lower ongoing APR, starting as low as 10.15%, compared to 12.15% for the Platinum Rewards card, so if you’re not sure you’ll pay it all off in 6 months the Platinum without rewards is a better bet.
+The Platinum without rewards has a lower ongoing APR, starting as low as 10.65%, compared to 12.65% for the Platinum Rewards card, so if you’re not sure you’ll pay it all off in 6 months the Platinum without rewards is a better bet.

 Anyone can join Andigo by making a donation to Connect Vets for $15, and you can submit an application for the card without being a member yet.

-15. Evansville Teachers Credit Union – 0% APR for 6 months, NO FEE
+12. Evansville Teachers Credit Union – 0% APR on Balance Transfers for first 6 months, NO FEE

-16. Elements Financial Credit Card – 0% APR for 6 months, NO FEE
+13. Elements Financial Credit Card – 0% Intro APR for 6 months on Purchases and Balance Transfers, NO FEE

-17. Justice Federal Credit Union – 0% APR for 6 months, NO FEE
+14. Justice Federal Credit Union – 0% Intro APR for 6 months on Purchases, Balance Transfers, and Cash Advances, NO FEE

 You can apply as a non-member online to get a decision before joining.
-And Justice is unique in that its Student credit card is also eligible for the 0% no fee deal, so if your credit history is limited and you’re trying to deal with a balance on your very first card, this could be an option.
+And Justice is unique in that its Student credit card is also eligible for the 0% introductory rate on purchases, balance transfers, and cash advances, so if your credit history is limited and you’re trying to deal with a balance on your very first card, this could be an option.

 Are these the best deals for you?